forzagreen/Sudoku/README.md

 # Sudoku
-Resolving a Sudoku grid in HTML & JavaScript
+Resolving a Sudoku grid in HTML & JavaScript.

+The Web application is published here: https://forzagreen.github.io/Sudoku

 ## Deployment:
 ```